Ifeoma28/Foodie-fi/README.md

 - Only 92 out of 307 churned out customers churned after their initial free trial while 215 left after at least one renewal.
 - The highest number of times a customer renewed their plans was 3 times.
 - Customers who upgraded to the pro annual from the day they joined Foodie-fi did so within an average subscription duration of 104 days,with a minimum of 7days and a maximum of 346 days.
 - None of the customers downgraded their plans to a lesser plan which shows that customers had no issues with the price.
+- Further analysis is needed to know if no downgrade was a lack of downgrade options or due to satisfaction.
 - The percentage churn rate and the number of Active subscribers are a useful metric in tracking the performance of Foodie-fi.
-- From August to September was the most active period comprising more of pro monthly and basic users due to the low churn rate in August.
+- From August to September was the most active period  due to the low churn rate in August,Notably,this was one of the few periods the pro annual rate exceeded the churn rate indicating strong retention rate and commitment.

 ## Recommendations
 - An exit survey should be created for customers who wish to leave after the free trial